 The role of social business tools as part of financial applications is starting to become better understood and appreciated.
 Social tools circumvent traditional paper-based processes and emails, making audit trails much more straightforward.
 Instant messenger-type capabilities embedded in accounting applications allow colleagues to collaborate more closely in financial processes and share information, which yields productivity gains.
 Overall, the user experience is now much more fulfilling and comprehensive, allowing users to see more easily all the information available at their fingertips.
 This empowers them to work more closely with their colleagues to solve shared problems.

 The capabilities of mobile technology range from pure convenience, like the ability to retrieve information from corporate systems at any time and from anywhere, to a more data-rich ecosystem allowing important decisions to be made on the go.
 The market is starting to see a subtle shift from consuming information on a mobile device to using a mobile device to harvest new information.
 Users can now participate in corporate processes while away from the office, reducing the need for additional payroll training.
-Tasks including authorization of expenses and timesheets on a PSA application as well as capturing relevant new information about people, projects, customers, supplier and products can all be completed remotely by someone who has followed accounting courses, which gives the organization more flexibility.
+Tasks including authorization of expenses and timesheets on a PSA application as well as capturing relevant new information about people, projects, customers, suppliers, and products can all be completed remotely by someone who has followed accounting courses, which gives the organization more flexibility.

 Digital data is now being created at unimaginable rates.
-The challenge lies in how to identify, access, filter, analyse and use all this information.
+The challenge lies in how to identify, access, filter, analyze and use all this information.
 Real-time analytics enables organizations to take clusters of information and gather them together to identify trends and opportunities.
 Organizations can generate immediate improvements in business performance and gain a competitive edge on rivals by making operational decisions based on real-time data from the cloud.

 All in all, it’s an exciting time for mobile accounting.
 Businesses are greatly benefiting from the freedom of being able to choose the set of applications that best meet their needs, without having to make any compromises, unlike in the past.
 The astonishing ability to more easily assemble and integrate functionality in the cloud is what will accelerate the transition to cloud-based services and influence the shape of accounting courses in the coming years.